ajaxStardust/AnnieDeBrowsa/README.md

 ![image](https://github.com/user-attachments/assets/91be341f-5dc0-4289-8bc0-aa1c82030300)

-**NOTE:** you may want to terminate the script at the point shown in the screenshot, if you havne't edited the transform.sh script.
-Otherewise, you may discover it has created this "one-one-zero-one...one-one-zero-one!" directory.
-Why?
+**NOTE:** You must edit approx line 40 to set correct paths for variables used.
+Otherewise, you may discover it has created this "one-one-zero-one...one-one-zero-one!"

 > _Check lines 37-40 of the install.sh shell script._
 ... or is it the _transform.sh_ script?
 Hmm...